Furnace Repair Checklist

 - Ensure the program is set to the appropriate day and time and is set to “run.”
 If you’re having a hard time getting out of the program, set the temperature by using the up/down arrows and holding the “hold” button.
-This will cause the heat to ignite if thermostat settings are an issue.
+This will cause the furnace to ignite if thermostat is causing an issue.

 - Increase the temperature setting to 5 degrees warmer than the temperature of the room.

 If your heater hasn’t kicked on within several minutes, make sure it has electricity by changing the fan switch from “auto” to “on.”
 If the fan doesn’t start, your furnace could be without power.